A North Shore First Nations’ Community Driven Initiative

 Child Well-Being Law

-KOOGNAASEWIN IN 2 MINUTES OVERVIEW VIDEO
+KOOGNAASEWIN IN 2 MINUTES VIDEO

 The North Shore Tribal Council’s (NSTC) October 2018 resolution concerning child welfare recognizes community consultation as a critical component towards supporting North Shore communities as they develop the necessary processes to achieve jurisdiction for child welfare and child well being.
 They have developed a project to support this goal and it is named: